rChrisb/holbertonschool-low_level_programming/hash_tables/README.md

 - Returns: 1 if it succeeded, 0 otherwise
 - In case of collision, add the new node at the beginning of the list-
 ### <p align=center>`4. >>> ht['betty']` </p>
+Write a function that retrieves a value associated with a key.

+- Prototype: char *hash_table_get(const hash_table_t *ht, const char *key);
+  - where ht is the hash table you want to look into
+  - and key is the key you are looking for
+- Returns the value associated with the element, or NULL if key couldn’t be found
 ### <p align=center>`5. >>> print(ht)` </p>
+Write a function that prints a hash table.

+- Prototype: void hash_table_print(const hash_table_t *ht);
+  - where ht is the hash table
+- You should print the key/value in the order that they appear in the array of hash table
+  - Order: array, list
+- Format: see example
+- If ht is NULL, don’t print anything
 ### <p align=center>`6. >>> del ht` </p>